403hpns/uno-online/README.md

 Welcome to **UNO Online**, a real-time multiplayer implementation of the classic card game UNO, built with modern web technologies.
 This project allows players to create lobbies, invite friends, and play UNO together in real-time.

+> [!IMPORTANT]
+> This project is still in development.
+Please be aware of any existing bugs or missing features.

 ---